mIRC-Scripters/mirckb/docs/source/commands/debug.rst

 .. code:: text

-    ;This alias opens a debug window shared by all networks.
-Outbound lines in red, inbound lines in green.
-Note the identifier is listed on command line instead of calling an alias.
+    .. note:: the identifier is listed on command line instead of calling an alias.
 The yellow 8 is overridden by defining in/out colors with -rNoN.
 Alias uses $time to display seconds without forcing all windows to show seconds in their $timestamp too

     on *:CONNECT:{ debugg }